 - Cars that catch fire or make injuries worse in simple crashes

 - Industrial machinery without proper safety features

 - Ladders or construction tools that fail in normal use

-Dangerous drugs, such as pharmaceuticals with hazardous side effects, are also covered by products liability.
+Dangerous drugs, such as pharmaceuticals with hazardous side effects and dangerous medical devices, are also covered by products liability.
 The responsibility of a company for the products it makes applies to almost anything that can be purchased.

 Types of products liability suits

 A lawsuit for injuries sustained from using a purchased item can be based on three main factors: